Dipole Moment Calculator

 You can use our electric dipole moment to calculate the dipole moment in a simple symmetric two-charge system and a more complex system of unbalanced charges.

 Choose the desired mode in the first selection of the tool.
-In the case of the simple two-charge system, fill the desired fields to find the result.
+In the case of the simple two-charge system, fill in the desired fields to find the result.
 You can also use the calculator in reverse, inserting the dipole moment to find the distance or the charges.

 🙋 Don't confuse the electric dipole moment with the dipole antenna, even though it may happen that you will hear the former shortened to "dipole".
 Learn more about the latter at our dipole antenna calculator!